<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=256579306243461&amp;ev=PageView&amp;noscript=1">

 Rug pads and mats

 A rug pad can help extend the life of your rug and floors by providing cushioning that keeps it off the floor and prevents dents or bunching from heavy furniture.
+You may have a material or height of rug pad that works best depending on if your rug is over hardwood floor or carpet.

 Get extended product coverage on your new rug purchases.
 Make sure the plan includes accident protection against spills, stains, rips and tears, and seam separation, as these are the most common rug damages.